jennieablog/jennieablog.github.io/_posts/2020-06-10-django-guide-part-2.md

 	```
 {% endraw %}

 3. Now that you have a view and template for `post_detail`, you can now go back to the `post_list` template and make the Post titles link to the `post_detail` template.
-This line of code tells you that the `post_detail` view should be called when the link is clicked, passing to it the Post's primary key `pk`.
+This line of code tells you that link points to the `post_detail` path, which should call the `post_detail` view passing to it the Post's primary key `pk`, and finally rendering the `post_detail` template.
 {% raw %}
 	```html
 	<h2><a href="{% url 'post_detail' pk=post.pk %}">{{ post.title }}</a></h2>